DanielMFernandes/CCNA_Course_Notes/Course_Notes/Security_Fundamentals.md

 - TROJAN HORSES are harmful software that is disguised as LEGITIMATE software.
 They are spread through user interaction such as opening email attachments, downloading a file from the Internet.

-The above MALWARE types can exploit various VULNERABILITIES to threaten any of the CIA of a TARGET DEVICE
+The above MALWARE types can exploit various VULNERABILITIES to threaten any of the CIA of a target DEVICE

 ** There are MANY types of MALWARE